ceph/ceph/doc/rbd/rbd-mirroring.rst

   updates between two mirror-snapshots and copy the deltas to its local copy of the image.
 With the help of the RBD fast-diff image feature, updated data blocks can be quickly computed without the need to scan the full RBD image.
-  Since this mode is not point-in-time consistent, the full snapshot delta will need to be synced prior to use during a failover scenario.
-Any partially applied snapshot deltas will be rolled back to the last fully synced snapshot prior to use.
+  Since this mode is not as fine-grained as journaling, the complete delta between two snapshots will need to be synced prior to use during a failover scenario.
+Any partially applied set of deltas will be rolled back at moment of failover.

 .. note:: journal-based mirroring requires the Ceph Jewel release or later;
    snapshot-based mirroring requires the Ceph Octopus release or later.